 The exact location of a lightning strike is determined as part of a combined process.
 Each individual lightning strike is recorded via various antennas.
 The location of the strike can be determined by means of triangulation; this is based on the different impact angles which are measured by the antennas.
 Each antenna also ascertains the precise time at which the electromagnetic wave reaches it.
 By comparing these times, the coordinates of the lightning flash can be calculated.
 It is usually possible to specify the location of the strike to within a distance of around 1,000 metres.
 The level of precision is independent of the local topography.
 Lightning strikes in mountain regions can be pinpointed just as well as in lowland areas.

 Available lightning data

-- Time of the strike with accuracy to one tenth of a second
+- Time of strike to a high level of precision

 - Longitude and latitude of the location of the strike

 - Polarity and intensity of the lightning

 - Type of lightning (cloud-to-ground or cloud-to-cloud/intracloud)

 - Shape and size of the ellipse that can be said to contain the location of the strike with a 50-percent level of confidence